 - Waiver Type: 1915(c)

-- Description from medicaid.gov: Provides day habilitation, live-in caregiver, prevocational, residential habilitation, respite, supported employment, agency with choice/FMS, consolidated supports and services, support brokerage, assistive technology-adaptive devices, community habilitation, community transition, environmental mods (home accessibility), family education and training, intensive behavioral services, pathway to employment, plan of care support services for individuals with autism, IID, DD, ages 0 - no max age.
+- Description from medicaid.gov: Provides day habilitation, live-in caregiver (42 CFR §441.303(f)(8)), prevocational services, residential habilitation, respite, supported employment (SEMP), community transition services, fiscal intermediary (FI), individual directed goods and services, support brokerage, assistive technology - adaptive devices, community habilitation, environmental modifications (home accessibility), family education and training, intensive behavioral services, pathway to employment, and vehicle modifications for individuals with autism, intellectual disabilities, and developmental disabilities, ages 0 - no max age.

 - Online State Information: Brochure or OPWDD Front Door